saltzmanjoelh/AWSDeployKitExample/BasicExample/README.md

 You can take a look at the full list help by running `aws-deploy --help`.
 It's also listed [in the repo](https://github.com/saltzmanjoelh/aws-deploy-kit/blob/main/README.md).

-You can either explicity choose which executable to publish (`example-lambda`) or let it publish all of them skipping the currently running executable.
+You can either explicity choose which executable to build (`example-lambda`) or let it build all of them, skipping the currently running executable (In our case the Deploy target).
 Since this example project has only one target other than the `Deploy` target (`example-lambda`), it will only publish that one.
-So, we could leave that target out.
+So, we could leave the target out of the run arguments.

 ![LaunchArguments](LaunchArguments.png)